-The 2022 Realizing the Heritage report provides a very comprehensive list of Livermore Valley wineries.
+The 2022 Realizing the Heritage report provides a comprehensive list of Livermore Valley wineries.
 The original source of the winery data was from a firm that studies the U.S. wine industry and tracks California wineries.
 According to data presented in Realizing the Heritage, there were 48 wineries in Livermore Valley in 2019.
-The majority of those wineries were located generally along Tesla Road between the intersections with South Livermore Avenue and Greenville Road, and includes the Wente winery, which has been there since 1884.
-Secondary concentrations of wineries were found on Greenville Road both north and south of Tesla Road, in industrial buildings within the city of Livermore along South Vasco Road, and along small roads that branch off of Tesla Road.
-The Arroyo Valle, which was home to most of Livermore's early wineries in the 1880s, had only a few remaining wineries.
+However, 3 of those wineries are actually vineyards with little wine production, leaving 45 operating wineries within the Livermore Valley as of 2019.
+Most of Livermore Valley's wineries are located along Tesla Road between South Livermore Avenue and east of Greenville Road, including the Wente winery that has been there since 1884.
+Secondary concentrations of wineries are found along Greenville Road south of Tesla Road, and along small roads that branch off Tesla Road.
+The Arroyo Valle area between Ruby Hill and Hanson Road was home to most of Livermore's early wineries in the 1880s including the now-historic Ravenswood winery site, and still includes several of Livermore Valley's remaining wineries.